rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/index.md

 title: Release Engineering Team
 ---

-This section is primarily for general information for the Release Engineering team.
-Release Engineering is a combination of development and infrastructure, primarily focused on the development, building, management, and production of Rocky Linux.
+The Rocky Linux Release Engineering Team dedicates themselves to the development, building, management, production, and release of Rocky Linux.
+This team combines development and infrastruture into a single, cohesive unit that ultimately makes the distribution happen.

-A more detailed wiki can be found at their dedicated [wiki](https://sig-core.rocky.page).
+The team has a detailed wiki which can be found [here](https://sig-core.rocky.page).

-There is a legacy section that is not maintained but is meant for historical references.

 ## Members